rahultiwarigithub/Library-Management-System/README.md

 #### Features for normal users :
 - View all the books present in the library
 - See **available** books (in GREEN) and **unavailable** books (in RED)
-- Only registered users and access to the library
+- Only registered users has access to the library
 - For every available book, the borrow button is active while return button is disabled
 - For every unavailable book, the return button is active while borrow button is disabled
 - When user borrows a book the status changes to unavailable.
 Similarly, when user returns a book the status changes back to available
-- A user can return only that book borrowed by him/her
+- A user can return only that book which is borrowed by him/her

 #### A book entity has three properties :
 ![book_data_sample](https://user-images.githubusercontent.com/36193784/226751308-9e09c1a0-9cd5-4bcf-8ffa-b8b3cfb728f7.png)